easywebhub/easywebhub-com/content/index.md

         "name": "Flexible framework supports Bootstrap, Foundation or any kind of HTML, CSS layouts", "feature": [
             {
-                "title": "Website with only HTML, CSS ", "name": "Every one of Pillar’s stylish blocks are fully responsive, meaning that your site shines - regardless of the device your users."
+                "title": "Only HTML, CSS Website ",
+                "name": "Every one of Pillar’s stylish blocks are fully responsive, meaning that your site shines - regardless of the device your users."
             },
             {